gccloudone/aurora/content/en/technical-advisory-group/_index.en.md

     - Core members are expected to attend at least 75% of scheduled meetings each quarter.
     - Missing multiple consecutive meetings without valid reason can lead to re-evaluation of membership status.
 3. **Review of Membership**
-    - Annually (or at major project milestones), the sponsor and Chair review the membership roster to ensure the right mix of skill sets and each member’s continued engagement.
+    - Annually (or at major product milestones), the sponsor and Chair review the membership roster to ensure the right mix of skill sets and each member’s continued engagement.
     - Additional members or specialized observers can be added if new competencies are required (e.g., advanced data analytics, enterprise security).
 4. **Removal of Members**
     - By sponsor discretion or majority TAG consensus, a member not fulfilling responsibilities or violating code of conduct can be removed.